AnnaVM/From-Zero-to-Bar-Chart/README.md

     .attr("width", function(d) { return x(d.frequency); });
 ```

-If you have gotten this far, then you probably know what I'm going to tell you to do by now.
+If you have gotten this far, then you probably know what I'm going to tell you to do next.

-Copy/paste the code above just below the last block you copy/pasted, but still insted the second to last closing bracket.
+Copy/paste the code above just below the last block you copy/pasted, but inside the the closing braket of the function that read in the data.

 ![draw rectangles](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/draw-rectangles.png)

 This code selects all of the bars, binds the .bar selection to data, enters the data bound elements to the DOM and appends one rect for each .bar selection.
-The other lines of code class each selection as bar and set a few attributes such as x, y, height and width.
+The other lines of code class each selection as `.bar` and set a few attributes such as x, y, height and width.
 Each of these attributes are required before you get to see bars on the screen.
 Forget to assign values to one of these attributes and you won't have any bars to show.

 [(back to Work Flow)](#work-flow)